Melvins-Simon/melvinssimon_portfolio/README.md

 ## Projects

 ### 1. [Project Name](link-to-project)
-- **Description**: Briefly describe what the project is about, its purpose, and your role in it.
+- **Description**: Briefly describe what the project is about, its purpose, and My role in it.
 - **Technologies Used**: List the technologies and tools used in the project.

 ### 2. [Project Name](link-to-project)